 We have built a nationwide community of hundreds of volunteers, hospices, health care organizations, committed individuals and corporate donors that support compassionate care for terminally-ill adults.
 Each year, they help us give life to 2,500 Dreams nationwide.

-Dreamers are at least 18-years-old, have a life expectancy of one year or less, and lack the resources to achieve their Dreams on their own.
+Dreamers are at least 18-years-old, have a life expectancy of 9 months or less, and lack the resources to achieve their Dreams on their own.

 Dream Foundation serves terminally-ill adults and their families by providing end-of-life Dreams that offer inspiration, comfort and closure.